Quantum-interference-induced pairing in bosonic doped antiferromagnets: The effective model of the spinful hard-core Bose-Hubbard model

 This effective Hamiltonian is quite similar to the bosonic $t$-$J$ model except that the in-plane $(S^x, S^y)$ spin-exchange is ferromagnetic (FM).
 The root cause is that exchanging two fermions of different spin states yields a negative sign while that for spinful hard-core bosons does not.
 This is a significant difference compared to the fermionic case where the effective model of the Fermi-Hubbard model at $U\gg t$ is just the fermionic $t$-$J$ model.
 Note that the spin-exchange coupling along $S^z$ in Eq.\,\eqref{eq:eff_tj_ferro_xy} is still antiferromagnetic, in line with the common argument about the Hubbard model, i.e., the nearest-neighboring (NN) spins tend to be antiparallel because NN parallel spins cannot gain kinetic energy from the second-order virtual hopping process due to the Pauli exclusion principle or hard-core property while NN antiparallel spins can.
 Note that if the following identity is applied

 the anisotropic bosonic $t$-$J$ model in Eq.\,\eqref{eq:eff_tj_ferro_xy} will have exactly the same form as in Ref.\,\cite{Boninsegni2001, Boninsegni2002, Boninsegni2008}.

 We remark that the term $H_J^{-}$ in Eq.\,\eqref{eq:eff_tj_ferro_xy} explicitly breaks the spin-$\mathrm{SU}(2)$ rotation symmetry.
-The reason can be actually traced back to the fact that the hopping term in the original spinful hard-core Bose-Hubbard model in Eq.\,\eqref{eq:spinful_hard_core_bose_hubbard} has already broken the spin-$\mathrm{SU}(2)$ rotation symmetry implicitly as the on-site fermion sign between different $\up$- or $\dn$-spins has been removed and replaced by the ``artificial'' spinful hard-core boson statistics.
+The reason can be actually traced back to the fact that the hopping term in the original spinful hard-core Bose-Hubbard model in Eq.\,\eqref{eq:spinful_hard_core_bose_hubbard} has already broken the spin-$\mathrm{SU}(2)$ rotation symmetry implicitly as the on-site fermion sign between different $\up$ or $\dn$ spins has been removed and replaced by the ``artificial'' spinful hard-core boson statistics.
+Instead, the bosonic $t$-$J$ model indeed has the spin-$\mathrm{SU}(2)$ rotation symmetry since there is no double-occupied state that needs to be considered in the hopping term.
 Moreover, as we will discuss in the next section, the effective model in Eq.\,\eqref{eq:eff_tj_ferro_xy} is sign-problem-free or say sign-free, consistent with the fact that the original spinful hard-core Bose-Hubbard model in Eq.\,\eqref{eq:spinful_hard_core_bose_hubbard} is also a sign-free model.

 From above one can see that the effective model of the spinful hard-core Bose-Hubbard model at half-filling is not the Heisenberg model anymore.
 But it is possible to recover the Heisenberg limit by introducing an on-site unitary (phase) transformation on bipartite lattices like square lattices that changes the sign of the in-plane spin-exchange interaction, i.e., the so-called Marshall transformation